centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 ![image](../assets/administration/password_expired.png)

-Fill in your current password, define a new one and then click on **Reset Password**.
+Input your current password, define a new one, and then click **Reset Password**.

 ## Define a default page after login